uniflow-io/uniflow/docs/blog/2021-08-25-matomo/index.md

 ---

-Uniflow migrate it's tracking to [Matomo](https://matomo.org) 📈 This is an alternative to [Google Analytics](https://analytics.google.com/) and allows to get ride of cookies contents as Matomo is focused on privacy first.
+Uniflow migrate it's tracking to [Matomo](https://matomo.org) 📈 This is an alternative to [Google Analytics](https://analytics.google.com/) and allows to get ride of cookies consent as Matomo is focused on privacy first.

 Happy flowing. 🎉